 Alzheimer's is the sixth leading cause of death for Americans, and in 2017 accounted for an estimated 120,000 deaths4.

 Please urge your members of Congress to include a $289 million increase for Alzheimer's and dementia research at the National Institutes of Health (NIH) in the government's Fiscal Year 2022 budget.

 These funds will support additional research into developing innovative treatments and diagnostics that can help delay the onset of symptoms and ultimately cure Alzheimer's.

-As an Alzheimer's Association advocate, I am writing to request that you support a $350 million increase for research funding at the National Institutes of Health (NIH) on Alzheimer's disease for FY 2020.
+As an Alzheimer's Association advocate, I am writing to request that you support a $300 million increase for research funding at the National Institutes of Health (NIH) on Alzheimer's disease for fiscal year 2022.

 This request is consistent with the Alzheimer's Bypass Budget issued by the National Institutes of Health (NIH).
 These funds will support additional research into developing innovative treatments and diagnostics that can help delay the onset of symptoms and ultimately cure Alzheimer's.
 It is critical to provide sufficient resources to implement a smart and strategic National Alzheimer's Plan.
 Without a continued substantial investment, our commitment to end Alzheimer's disease is simply an empty promise.

 Because age is the greatest risk factor for Alzheimer's, the rapidly growing number of older Americans will lead to a corresponding rapid growth in the prevalence of Alzheimer's disease.
 The number of people aged 65 and older living with Alzheimer's or other dementias could grow from 5.6 million today to 13.8 million by 2050.
 One in 10 Americans over 65 has Alzheimer's, and the proportion of individuals affected rises with age.